drnic/jenkins_test_harness/README.md

 end
 ```

-The core class `JenkinsBuilder::JobTestHarness` uses the Jenkins API to:
+The core class `JenkinsTestHarness::JobHarness` uses the Jenkins API to:

-1. clone the target job with a random name (`JenkinsBuilder::JobTestHarness#build`)
+1. clone the target job with a random name (`JenkinsTestHarness::JobHarness#build`)
 2. trigger the cloned job to be built using the parameters provided (which become environment variables when the job is running).
-3. cloned job is destroyed (`JenkinsBuilder::JobTestHarness#cleanup`)
+3. cloned job is destroyed (`JenkinsTestHarness::JobHarness#cleanup`)

 This means that the target job ("Deploy app to Cloud Foundry" in the example) itself is not run; rather a temporary clone of the Job is run.

-There is also a class `JenkinsBuilder::Job` which performs only step 2 above - it triggers a job to be run (`JenkinsBuilder::Job#build`).
+There is also a class `JenkinsTestHarness::Job` which performs only step 2 above - it triggers a job to be run (`JenkinsTestHarness::Job#build`).

 ## Installation